JeremS/units/README.md

 ```

 ## Changelog
+### 0.2.2
+ - ADDED: Support for using rgba hexa notation of color.

 ### 0.2.1
  - ADDED: Support of pretty much every unit type specified in css3.
  - ADDED: functions red blue... can now generate a new color when used